 Men’s Assistant Coach

-Sam Baum enters his first season with the Cal men’s rowing team, joining Scott Frandsen’s staff in June of 2018.
+Sam Baum is in his second season with the Cal men’s rowing team, having joined Scott Frandsen’s staff in June of 2018.

 Prior to his time at Yale, Baum began his coaching career at Junipero Serra High School in San Mateo, California, helping make marked improvements in his two years as head coach.

 A 2009 graduate of the University of Pennsylvania, Baum was named the team’s most valuable rower after stroking the Penn freshman eight that won the Eastern Sprints and took bronze at the 2006 IRA National Championship regatta.
 As an upperclassman, Baum stroked the Quakers’ varsity eight during several spring cup races.

 No stranger to the Bay Area, Baum attended Berkeley High School and rowed for the Oakland Strokes, winning three state titles and placing second at the US Rowing Youth National Championships in the eight.
 Baum is a lifelong Cal fan having attended his first Cal basketball game at two years of age in the old Harmon Gym.